arbinydv/flipkart_scrapper/README.md

-### ScrapApp 📦✨
+### FlipkarApp 📦✨
-#### React on Rails App to scrape products from Flipkart and show the products sorted by category. 🛒🔍
+#### React on Rails App to scrape products from Flipkart and show and add products sorted by category. 🛒🔍

 ## Overview 📋
 This project leverages MVC and CRUD concepts in the Ruby on Rails tech stack to scrape and categorize products.